 How to Use the Modal Verbs with the Pronouns

-- Voglio comprarlo – I want to buy it [before the modal verb]
+- Voglio comprarlo – I want to buy it [pronoun attached onto the infinitive]

-Both ways are correct, interchangeable and equally used in spoken Italian.
+Both structures are interchangeable and commonly used in spoken Italian.

 There are three modal verbs in Italian.